-Aaron Rodgers Slams "Horses--t" Criticism of His Football Performance Amid Shailene Woodley Romance - E!
+Aaron Rodgers Slams "Horses--t" Criticism of His Football Performance - E!
 Online

 Aaron Rodgers has a few words for his critics.

 The Green Bay Packers' season got off to a tough start on Sept.
 12 when they lost to the New Orleans Saints with a final score of three to 38.
-Rodgers, who made headlines over his disagreement with the Packers during the offseason and was spotted on vacation with fiancée Shailene Woodley amid voluntary organized team practice activities, faced criticism for his performance, including from sports analyst from Bill Cowher who said it looked like Rodgers didn't care.
+Rodgers, who made headlines over his disagreement with the Packers during the offseason and missed voluntary organized team practice activities and the mandatory minicamp, faced criticism for his performance, including from sports analyst from Bill Cowher who said it looked like Rodgers didn't care.

 "Show me you care," he said during a roundtable discussion on CBS.
 "Show me it's important to you that the team is more important than who you are, and right now, I have not seen that."